LiaScript/docs/README.md

 ```

     --{{1}}--
-The tables below, contain some of the most widely used emojis, which can be directly copied into your drawing.
+These tables contain some of the most widely used emojis, which can be directly copied into your drawings:

       {{1}}
 <section>